Chase Claypool Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Season Stats

-- Claypool has seen the ball thrown his way five times in the red zone this season, 15.2% of his team's 33 red zone pass attempts.
+- Claypool (five red zone targets) has been the recipient of 15.2% of his team's 33 red zone pass attempts.

-- The Steelers have thrown the ball in 62.4% of their plays from scrimmage this year while staying on the ground 37.6% of the time.
+- The Steelers have called a pass in 62.4% of their plays from scrimmage this year while staying on the ground 37.6% of the time.
 This offensive attack ranks 29th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Claypool's matchup with the Bears.